 If you allow customers to post to a particular board, you could even run competitions that help build your brand.
 Perhaps with people pinning photos of people using your products, and you choose the best of a particular theme.
 Pinterest is all about sharing after all.
 This makes it interactive as well, not just a showcase for your views.

 Another great thing about Pintrest is the chance to create group boards.
 These boards include more than one contributor and it’s perfect for reaching a wider audience within your niche.
 By creating or participating in group boards you get access to someone else’s audience and vice versa, thus giving you and your products more visibility.

 If your products are very visual, create a board with some alternatives for those products, and get feedback from your customers about which version works best.
 As long as you are not giving away too much in the photos, you can get some great discussions going.
 Feedback could help you to tweak products here and there, and make your customers feel more involved with your brand; potentially breeding their loyalty.

-I post inspirational quotes on Pinterest – just because it helps me to motivate me.
-And hopefully, when people discover these pearls of wisdom, it helps to get them moving too.
+I post inspirational quotes on Pinterest – just because it helps me to motivate myself.
+And hopefully, when people discover these pearls of wisdom, it helps to get them motivated too.

 If you found this post on Pinterest for small business useful, then you may also like these other posts from KiddyCharts and throughout the web –